 - 1. The foster home shall maintain the home and vehicles in safe operating condition. - 2.
 The foster home shall provide transportation of a foster child to necessary appointments or arrange for such transportation unless an extreme emergency within the foster home prevents making such arrangements. - 3.
-The foster home shall secure prior approval from the agency with responsibility for the foster child before taking the child out-of-state or on a trip or vacation which will require the child to be away from the family home for longer than 48 hours. - 4.
-Any person who provides transportation to a foster child: - (a) Must possess at least the minimum liability insurance coverage required by state law.

-- (b) Shall observe state law regarding child restraint systems and seat belts at all times when transporting a foster child; and - (c) Shall observe all other laws of this State concerning the operation of a motor vehicle. - 5.
+The foster home shall secure prior approval from the agency with responsibility for the foster child before taking the child out-of-state or on a trip or vacation which will require the child to be away from the family home for overnight or longer. - 4.
+Any person who provides transportation to a foster child: - Must possess at least the minimum liability insurance coverage required by state law; - b.
+Shall observe state law regarding child restraint systems and seat belts at all times when transporting a foster child; and - c.
+Shall observe all other laws of this State concerning the operation of a motor vehicle. - 5.
 If the foster home is located in an area without access to public transportation, the foster home must have a working vehicle that can safely transport all of the children living in the home at one time in case of an emergency.

 [Welfare Div., Req. for Foster Care part § 105.1 + part § 106.1, 10-7-88, eff.
 1-1-89] - (NAC A by Div. of Child & Fam.
-Services, 8-27-92; R110-13, 6-23-2014; R129-16, 9-21-2017; R110-19, 4-14-2021 (not yet codified by the LCB))
+Services, 8-27-92; R110-13, 6-23-2014; R129-16, 9-21-2017)